Sep9

 19:17 “Why do you ask me about what is good?”
 (By answering the question with a question Jesus was challenging the man, to see it he was willing to change his views and perspective and obey what He’s about to tell Him-(New) Jesus replied.
 “There is only One who is good.
 If you want to enter life obey the commandments.”18 Which ones the man enquired.
 (He may have been asking if he must only keep the commands of Moses in Scripture, or if he must also keep all the commands added to the law by the Pharisees.-(New) Jesus replied Do not murder, do not commit adultery, do not steal, do not give false testimony, 19 honor your father and mother,’ and ‘love your neighbor as yourself.’”
 (When Jesus quotes Leviticus 19:18 He’s summarizing the 10th Commandment.
 He’s saying if you love your neighbor as yourself your not going to defraud your neighbor, your not going to covet your neighbor or anything your neighbor has, because your going to love your neighbor as yourself.-(New) (For additional Expository Notes See Book)

 “Warns against thinking God grades on a curve.
-That as long as were not as bad as the next guy, we’re good with God.” ⇒So often we rank sin on a sliding scale from not-so-bad to really, truly awful.
-We think were right with God because we’re not ax murders.
-But God doesn’t see sin that way.
-All sin is bad to God.
+That as long as were not as bad as the next guy, we’re good with God.” ⇒ So often we rank sin on a sliding scale from not-so-bad to truly awful.
+We think were right with God if we make in the top 10%.
+We measure our sins compared to others.
+Ya we may have committed some little white lies, but we never committed adultery or murdered anyone.
+But God doesn’t see sin like that.
+God doesn’t weigh your life against someone else’s and decide whether you’re above average.
+He doesn’t say, “You’re not as bad as him, but not as good as her”.
+In God’s system, there are only 2 grades: PASS or FAIL.
 God does not judge people based on how they compare to others, but rather on an absolute standard, meaning everyone is held to the same high level of righteousness, regardless of their circumstances or their actions; essentially, there is no “curve” to adjust scores based on relative performance.
-God’s judgment is based on His own perfect standard, not on how others around you are doing.
-God’s test (His laws, such as The 10 Commandments) is unlike any other we will ever take and the only passing grade is perfection.
+Scripture teaches that God’s standard is absolute and perfect holiness, not a relative goodness based on the shortcomings of others.
+God’s test (His laws and Ten Commandments) is unlike any other we will ever take and the only passing grade is perfection.
 In this test, if you fail on one single commandment you have failed the entire thing.
 God, not people, sets the standard and He does not grade on a curve.
 In fact the whole idea of God grading on a curve undermines the essence of divine grace, which teaches that our Salvation is not based on our deeds, but on the unmerited favor bestowed upon us by God through Jesus Christ.

 Additional Notes & Applications